Faculty

 What is a typical day at the Governor’s Scholars Program?

 At the Governor’s Scholars Program, there is no typical day.
 On most weekdays, scholars attend class in the mornings and the afternoons.
 Approximately two days a week, they also have an evening class.
 Outside of class time, the scholars attend a number of required events (convocations, the weekly Showcase talent show, and other “mandatory fun”) and participate in many optional activities (the Classic Film Series, ACT prep courses, and a wide array of clubs sponsored by faculty and/or staff).
-On the weekends, the scholars enjoy special themed activities such as the Game of Life, GSP Olympics, Diversity Day, International Day, Arts Day, and Explore Kentucky Day.
+On the weekends, the scholars enjoy special themed activities such as the GSP Olympics, International Day, Arts Day, and Explore Kentucky Day.
 At any time, a special GSP opportunity like a speaker, a performance, or a Community Field Trip may totally rearrange a day’s “schedule.”
 As a result, we at the Governor’s Scholars Program have come to regard the weekly calendar as more of a suggestion than a guideline.
 In this, as in all aspects of life during the Program, flexibility is essential.

 What will my teaching responsibilities be?

-Each General Studies class, or “minor,” is an academic exploration of a non-traditional subject.
+Each General Studies class is an academic exploration of a non-traditional subject.
 Faculty members often choose the topics for their General Studies classes by considering what they, personally, would most love to learn more about.
 Classes range from the History & Art of Origami to the Philosophy of Games, complete with a scholar-designed Quidditch pitch.
 Community Service is often an important component of a General Studies class.
 Scholars are assigned to a General Studies with a topic dissimilar from that of their Focus Area.
 Each General Studies class meets about five times per week for a total of approximately eight hours.

 What resources are available to faculty members?

 In addition to the astounding array of materials available in each GSP campus’s inventory (everything from fingernail polish to volleyball nets), faculty members have a reasonable allocation for purchasing instructional materials.
 These funds may be used to purchase books, art supplies, music and/or videos, etc., with the Campus Director’s prior approval.
 Upon request, the GSP office will photocopy texts or other materials as needed.
 On campus, faculty and scholars have access to the library, computer labs, science labs, art studios, and other facilities.
-Each faculty member has a locked classroom for his or her own exclusive use throughout the five weeks of the Program.
+Each faculty member has a locked classroom for their own exclusive use throughout the five weeks of the Program.
 Nevertheless, faculty members often find that their greatest resources lie outside of the classroom; to this end, each class enjoys field trip funding (please note that the feasibility of specific field trips varies by campus location).

 Do I have to live on campus?